arjun-vaidya/rl_final_project/README.md

 python baseline/eval_all_baselines.py
 ```

-Each folder has a README with hyperparameters and gotchas.
+Each folder has a README with hyperparameters.

 ## Setup